 Imagine the indoor amusement park of your dreams.
 Then watch it come to life when you walk through the doors of the Breckenridge Recreation Center.
 This 69,000-square-foot sports and activity center has something to keep you active, laughing, and energized even when the weather outside is frightful.

-The center features a gymnasium, indoor tennis, racquetball, cardio, free weights, dance studio, a lap pool, waterslide, sauna, spas, and shopping.
+The center features a gymnasium, indoor tennis, racquetball, cardio, free weights, a dance studio, a lap pool, a waterslide, a sauna, spas, and shopping.
 Don't forget to take a breath when reading that!

 Address: 880 Airport Road, Breckenridge, Colorado